kongondo/MenuBuilder/README.md

 * **1** / **2** / **3**
 * **4** / **No**

 As a sanity check, in the Menu Builder admin, a navigation item made up of your ProcessWire 'homepage' cannot have its children included/excluded since it is the parent of all pages.
-In addition, you will only see 'include_children' inputs in the Menu Builder admin when both the feature is enabled and you have the permission 'menu-builder-include-children' (or are a superuser; more below under Permissions).
+In addition, you will only see 'include_children' inputs in the Menu Builder admin when both the feature is enabled and you have the permission **menu-builder-include-children** (or are a superuser; more below under Permissions).
 Finally, note that if a user without this permission edits a menu that was previously edited by a user with the permission, any 'include_children' item-level settings will be lost.

-####Other Usage Notes
+#### Other Usage Notes

 Note that you are not limited to using MarkupMenuBuilder.
 You can also use your own PHP (or even JavaScript) recursive function to display your menu by decoding the saved JSON string containing menu items and passing the resulting array to your function for traversal.
 The CSS is up to you, of course.

-##Permissions
+Here's a nice [example](https://processwire.com/talk/topic/4451-menu-builder/?p=99003) from a forum member.

+By default, if using AsmSelect or PageAutocomplete to select pages to add to your menu, the module will return a maximum of 50 pages.
+In that case, you might run into the 'not all my selectable pages are displayed [issue](https://github.com/kongondo/MenuBuilder/issues/21)'.
+You have two choices to resolve this.
+One, use PageListSelectMultiple instead.
+Alternatively, add a custom selector in the text field 'Pages selectable in menu' (main tab).
+For instance, *limit=50*.
+Or *limit=50, sort=title* or any other valid ProcessWire selector.
+You will either need to be logged in as a superuser or have the permission **menu-builder-selectable** in order to do this.

+## Permissions

 You can use the following permissions to control visibility and access to various advanced settings of Menu Builder by non-superusers.
 In ProcessWire, by default, Superusers inherit all permissions. **Note that you will have to create and apply the permissions yourself using the normal ProcessWire way**, i.e.